-You might have heard the term before, put simply it’s short for ‘Search Engine Optimization’ and in this article, we’re going go over what the heck that is exactly.
+You might have heard the term before; put simply, it’s short for ‘Search Engine Optimization, and in this article, we’re going to go over what the heck that is exactly.

 Whenever you go to Google to look something up, Google tries to present you with the most helpful and relevant results.

-Now, given there are so many possible results, you’ll often see at the bottom of those search results on page one there are anywhere between 2 to 10, or 100, or a thousand, or many hundreds of thousands of other pages.
+Now, given so many possible results, you’ll often see at the bottom of those search results on page one that there are anywhere between two to ten.
+Or a hundred, or a thousand, or many hundreds of thousands of other pages.